History of Calvary Baptist Church

 On Sunday, September 18, 1938, Reverend Peter W. Trammell was installed as the Under Shepherd of Mount Calvary Baptist Church’s congregation.
 Under the divinely inspired leadership of Pastor Trammell the church grew rapidly as well as many ministries (still in existence today) were formed.
 Some which are; Deacon Ministry, Trustee Ministry, Sunday School, Ushers Ministry, Choir Ministry, Missionary Ministry, Nurses Ministry, and Christian Education Ministry.

+Mount Calvary remained at its first location until April 1, 1939 when the church relocated to 476 William Street.
+Since the church had begun a gradual growth on June 22, 1940 Mount Calvary Baptist Chruch relocated to 245 Spring Street.
 On August 29, 1940, the church was incorporated but due to a typographical error “Mount” was omitted and the church officially became known as “Calvary Baptist Church, Inc.”.
+On September 14, 1940 245 Spring Street was purchased.
 The first mortgage burning ceremony took place on November 7, 1943.
-In February, 1947 another giant step for the church was taken by purchasing the vacant lot at 539 Williams Street, Buffalo, New York 14206.
+In February, 1947 another giant step for the church was taken by purchasing the vacant lot at 539 Williams Street, Buffalo, New York 14206 and the ground breaking ceremony for the new church was held on April 13th of the same year.
+The first service was held in the newly completed basement on October 3, 1948.
 Construction on the new sanctuary was completed September 23, 1951.
-The church’s physical footprint expanded in 1952, 1958, and 1960 as the congregation grew.
+The church’s physical footprint expanded in 1952, 1958 (also year the mortgage was burned), and 1960 as the congregation grew.

 Clergy assistance provided by pulpit associate Reverend Samuel Bridgefourth under Reverend Trammell’s tutelage.